Cleeng/cleeng-api-tutorials/01_Getting_started_with_Cleeng.md

 * Put your item offer ID in [purchase.php](https://github.com/Cleeng/cleeng-api-tutorials/blob/master/01_Getting_started_with_Cleeng/purchase.php)
 * Within your browser - Log out from Cleeng (as you can't purchase your own offer) and run [purchase.php](https://github.com/Cleeng/cleeng-open/blob/master/public/example/01/purchase.php) in your browser.
 * Enjoy the simple purchase process!

+**Anything unclear or wrong?**

+Let us know on [Github](https://github.com/Cleeng/cleeng-api-tutorials/blob/master/01_Getting_started_with_Cleeng.md) and indicate any suggestions or changes!
+Highly appreciated.